mongodb/docs/source/core/replication-internals.rst

 exceptional situations may cause secondaries lag behind further.
 See :term:`replication lag` for details.

-All nodes send heartbeats to all other nodes, and will import operations into its oplog from the node with the lowest "ping" time.
+All nodes send heartbeats to all other nodes, and can import operations to into its oplog from any other node in the cluster.

+..
+In 2.0, replicas would import entries from the member lowest
-TODO: the lowest "ping" time thing is very specific to 2.0, it wasn't true in 1.8 and probably will be different again in 2.2.
-Not sure if you care or not.
+.. "ping," This wasn't true in 1.8 and will likely change in 2.2.

 .. _replica-set-implementation: